guretskiysemyon/EchoAndroid/README.md

 ## Welcome to Echo Messanger for Android!
 ## To strat using app you need to do next steps:
 * Clone repos
-* Connect project with your Firebase account
+* Connect project with your Firebase account and save google-services.json from your firebase in your app folder
 * Run EchoAPI that you might find in another repos
 * Run MariaDB
 * After you finished all steps, you might see the next window: